MarkPearl/Blog_Katas/_posts/2014-06-07-StringCalculatorKata.md

 ##### Step 3 #####

-Two numbers returns the sum of the numbers
+Two numbers return the sum of the numbers.

 ~~~
 Add("1,2") > Returns 3